2/28/2024

 Anthony Pallone

 Okay, thanks.
-And then, just on the super pads, can you maybe walk through a little bit of how those work, how much visibility you have into those deals happening?
-It sounds like you've got some more teed up for this year, and when those happen, is it just, you're doing your normal lot development, and Builder comes along and says, we'll just take a lot of it, and it becomes a super pad, or do you have to actually plan for it?
-Just maybe walk us through a little bit more of how that works.
+And then just on the super pads, can you maybe walk through a little bit of how those work, how much visibility you have into those deals happening?
+It sounds like you've got some more teed up for this year.
+And when those happen, Is it just you're doing your normal lot development and builder comes along and tells you we'll just take a lot of it and it becomes a super pad or do you have to actually plan for it?
+Just maybe walk us through a little bit more how that works.

 speaker